sul-dlss-deprecated/lyberservices-scripts/README.md

 ## Running

-0. If you can, run your job via preassembly app: https://sul-preassembly-prod.stanford.edu/ instead of using these scripts.
+0. If you can, run your job using the pre-assembly web app: https://sul-preassembly-prod.stanford.edu/ instead of using these scripts.

 1. Gather information about your project, including:
     *   The location of the materials.
 You will need read access to this